eerimoq/moblin/README.rst

 - Make phone screen black by pressing a button.

-- Supports UVC cameras on iPad.
+- Supports UVC (USB-C) cameras on iPad.

 - Basic support for Mac.